Raupenschlepper Ost: Description

 The original version had a pressed-steel cab with a truck-like configuration similar to the wheeled trucks.
 The next two versions – RSO/02 and 03 – had a simpler, soft-top, slab-sided metal cab.
 All models had wooden, drop-side cargo beds typical of light trucks of the era.
 It had a ground clearance of 55 cm and was originally powered by a Steyr V8 petrol engine of 3.5 L giving 85 PS, which in the RSO/03 Magirus-produced vehicles was replaced by a 66 PS Deutz air-cooled diesel engine.

 The later model used a Cletrac-type final drive (instead of the automotive-type differential unit used previously) along with many other improvements.
 The engine was mounted on the floor of the driving cab with the drive taken through a single plate clutch to the transmission.
 The transmission had four forward gears and one reverse.
 The suspension consisted of four large pressed-steel disk wheels on each side, mounted in pairs with elliptic springs.
 Steering involved upright steering levers to four hydraulic brakes on the sprockets and idlers.
 A spring-loaded pintle was fitted at the rear, and towing hooks were fitted in the front.
 It had a speed of about 30 km/h.

-The Kingdom of Romania purchased 100 RSO/01 tractors in 1943.
-These were used for towing anti-tank guns.